Rising Seas and Real Estate Prices in Fort Lauderdale

 CURWOOD: So to what extent is flooding already happening in Fort Lauderdale?

 BAGLEY: Right now the worst flooding that you see is around these king tide events which is when the Earth, the sun, and the moon all align.
 They happen a few times a year and that's when high tide is 18 inches above normal.
 Streets flood, yards flood, critical infrastructure is at risk.
 Because sea level has risen 8 inches in the last 100 years that king tide is 18 inches on top of sea level rise, so it's getting worse and worse and worse every year.

-CURWOOD: So how has the real estate market reacting to this increased risk, this increased reality of flooding?
+CURWOOD: So how was the real estate market reacting to this increased risk, this increased reality of flooding?

-BAGLEY: The real estate market itself, I mean, like I say, it's booming, and as of right now construction codes in the city require that buildings are built one foot above the floodplain but no more than that.
-I had city officials telling me; “It's true that some of the buildings that are going up now might be dealing with severe flooding in 30 years”, and that's the lifespan of a mortgage.
+BAGLEY: The real estate market itself, I mean, like I said, it's booming, and as of right now construction codes in the city require that buildings are built one foot above the floodplain but no more than that.
+I had city officials telling me it's true that some of the buildings that are going up now might be dealing with severe flooding in 30 years, and that's the lifespan of a mortgage.